mrfylke/frammr-mqtt-validator/specifications/validators/barcode/barcode.md

 # Specification: barcode

-Passenger want to use the service and presents his barcode containing a token referencing an account containing possible travel rights.
+Passenger want to use the service and presents their barcode containing a token referencing an account containing possible travel rights.

 Barcode should be transmitted as base64 encoded URL string without padding.